Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 23 {l0pt}](qr/ep/23.png)

-Drivechain is a sidechain project spearheaded by Paul Sztorc.
+Drivechain is a sidechain project spearheaded by Paul Sztorc.^[<https://www.drivechain.info>]

 This should make the sidechain coins interchangeable with bitcoin and therefore carry an equal value.
 In a way, sidechains let users “move” bitcoin across blockchains, where they are subject to different protocol rules, allowing for greater transaction capacity, more privacy, and other benefits.
 We explain that Drivechain consists of two main innovations.